johnsontri/notes/algo/crypt/chap14.rst

 Pub/private key pair

-    * How is the owner of private key?
+    * Who is the owner of private key?

     *

-Remote user-auth principles

-    * reply attack
-        * 解法？ sender 跟 receiver 之間要有 seq number （流水號）

 X.509